Journalists research and produce stories for print, radio, television, websites and other forms of media for social and commercial purposes.

 - excellent interviewing and reporting skills

-- a good general knowledge of local, national and international affairs
+- general knowledge of local, national and international affairs

-- an in-depth knowledge of the area they are covering or specialising in
+- in-depth knowledge of the area they are covering or specialising in

 - social and communication skills